wistia/wistia-open-docs/_posts/pardot.md

 If that was _your_ video, you'd be generating new leads right this very moment.
 So go ahead and [embed your own video]({{ '/embedding' | post_url }}) to get started!
 You can find Turnstile in the [Timeline Actions]({{ '/customizing-your-video#timeline_actions' | post_url }}) section of the Customize panel.

-{{ "Here's a handy blog post by Ezra about how to use Turnstile most effectively: <a href='http://wistia.com/blog/collect-more-emails-with-video'>Collect More Emails With Video</a>" | tip }}
+{{ "Here's a handy blog post by Ezra about how to use Turnstile most effectively: <a href='http://wistia.com/blog/collect-more-emails-with-video'>Collect More Emails With Video</a>." | tip }}

-## Track video-related events from your website in Pardot
+## Track Video-Related Events from Your Website in Pardot

 With the [Wistia Connector enabled in Pardot](#get_set_up), data about how every person watches the videos on your website will feed directly into your Pardot account.